30 (album): Release and promotion

+Packaging and distribution

 On 4 November, Consequence reported that the production of vinyl records for 30 had contributed to "a major delay" in the vinyl industry.
 More than 500,000 vinyl LPs of 30 were manufactured in the months leading up to the release, as Sony Music removed other albums from its overseas pressing plants, which was a factor along with the pandemic.
 Adele received criticism for this, however, subsequent reports stated it "probably wasn't [Adele's] fault".
 Unlike 25, 30 was made available on streaming services the same day as its release on physical formats.
 Columbia Records, which previously only handled Adele's releases in North America, promoted the album worldwide.
 The Target-exclusive deluxe edition adds two bonus tracks and a duet version of "Easy on Me" with American singer-songwriter Chris Stapleton.
 The vinyl variants were sold through digital retailers while cassette tapes were available on Adele's webstore.

+Marketing and residencies

 30 was promoted with television specials.
 The CBS special Adele One Night Only, which featured Adele's interview with Oprah Winfrey along with performances of previously released material and 30 tracks, aired on CBS on 14 November 2021.
 It drew 11.7 million viewers.
 The ITV1 special An Audience with..., which was filmed at the London Palladium, aired on 21 November.
 Adele also announced a Las Vegas concert residency, Weekends with Adele, which was initially scheduled to begin on 21 January 2022 and run for 24 concerts.
 Adele delayed it, citing production delays and COVID-19.
-It was eventually rescheduled to begin on 18 November 2022, and after a pair of extensions is now scheduled to end in June 2024.
+It was eventually rescheduled to begin on 18 November 2022, and after a pair of extensions it ended in June 2024.
 Adele also performed two concerts at British Summer Time Hyde Park, London, on 1 and 2 July 2022.

+Singles

 30 was promoted with three singles.
 "Easy on Me" was released on 15 October 2021.
 Upon release, it became the most streamed song, both in a day and a single week on Spotify.
 The song topped the charts in various countries, including the UK singles chart and the US Billboard Hot 100.
 Its duet version with Stapleton was promoted to US country radio stations on 19 November 2021.
 "Oh My God" was released as the second single on 29 November 2021.
 It debuted at number two on the Official Singles Chart, behind "Easy on Me", and number five on the US Billboard Hot 100.
 The Sam Brown-directed music video for the song was uploaded on Adele's YouTube channel on 12 January 2022.
 "I Drink Wine" was sent for radio airplay in Italy on 4 November 2022, as the album's third single.
 Its release was accompanied by a music video directed by Joe Talbot.